US to cut troops in Iraq, Afghanistan by January | DW | 17.11.2020

 The rockets were fired from the al-Amin al-Thaniyah neighborhood in eastern Baghdad, the military said in a statement.
 There was no immediate claim for responsibility.

-Two Iraqi senior officials told the Associated Press the rockets struck just 600 feet (2,000 meters) away from the US Embassy.
+Two Iraqi senior officials told the Associated Press the rockets struck just 600 meters (2,000 feet) away from the US Embassy.
 The rockets were intercepted by the C-RAM air defense system the US installed earlier this year.

 Two Iraqi security forces personnel were wounded, the officials said.